cryobry/installjrmc/README.md

     By default installs as root service to handle www permissions more gracefully
 ```

+### `--service-type`

-MC helper services are installed as system-level services (`--service-type=system`) by default and are manipulable as admin: `sudo systemctl stop jriver-servicename@username.service`.
-It is also possible to create user-level services using `--service-type=user` that can be manipulated by the unprivileged user: `systemctl --user stop jriver-mediacenter`.
+MC helper services are installed as system-level services (`--service-type system`) by default and are manipulable as admin: `sudo systemctl stop jriver-servicename@username.service`.
+It is also possible to create user-level services using `--service-type user` that can be manipulated by the unprivileged user: `systemctl --user stop jriver-mediacenter`.

 Multiple services (but not `--service-types`) can be installed at one time using multiple `--service` blocks: `installJRMC --repo --service jriver-x11vnc --service jriver-mediacenter`